jhusain/proposal-observable/ObservableEventTarget.md

 ![Aggregator](http://tc39.github.io/proposal-observable/aggregator.png)

-A user can select from several image-heavy subs using a select box.
-Each time a new sub is selected the app downloads the first 300 post summaries from that sub.
-Once the posts have been loaded, the user can navigate through the image associated with each post using a next and previous button.
+A user can select from several image-oriented subs using a select box.
+Each time a new sub is selected, the app downloads the first 300 post summaries from that sub.
+Once the posts have been loaded, the user can navigate through the images associated with each post using a next and previous button.
 When the user navigates to a new post, the image is displayed as soon as it has been successfully preloaded.
 If the image load is not successful, or the post does have an associated image, a placeholder image is displayed.
 Whenever data is being loaded from the network, a transparent animated loading image is rendered over top of the image.

 This app may appear simple, but implementations could suffer from any of the following race conditions: